willbamford/tinycrop/README.md

 # Crop

-JavaScript image cropper
+JavaScript image cropper.

-## Support

-Supported in Chrome, Safari, Firefox and IE9 and above.

-## TODO

-* [ ] Do something
+See http://webseed.github.io/crop/ for examples and documentation.